 Arrest of black man in black church fire stirs debates

-FILE-In this Wednesday, Nov.
-2, 2016 file photo, "Vote Trump" is spray painted on the side of the fire damaged Hopewell M.B.
-Baptist Church in Greenville, Miss.
-Mississippi authorities arrested a McClinton Wednesday i... .
+"Vote Trump" is spray-painted on the side of the fire-damaged Hopewell M.B.
+Baptist Church Nov.
+2 in Greenville, Miss.
+Mississippi authorities arrested a 45-year-old African-American man, Andrew McClinton, Wednesday for burning the church and for the graffiti.

 Comments